Hold On (Nervo song)

 "Hold On" is a song by Australian twin sisters Nervo.
 The single was released digitally on 9 April 2013 and is included on their 2015 album, Collateral.
 Two additional remix extended plays were released in May and June 2013.

-"Hold On" peaked at number one of the Hot Dance Club Songs in the United States for the week commencing 22 June 2013.
-This is the girls first number 1 song on any chart.
+"Hold On" peaked at number one of the Hot Dance Club Songs in the United States for the week commencing 22 June 2013, making it Nervo's first number-one song on any chart.

-Review
+Critical reception

-Magnetic Mag said; “Hold On is a deep, mood arousing vocal track that combines an atmospheric hook with a big room drop wrapped around that signature Nervo style of production.
+Magnetic Mag called the song "a deep, mood arousing vocal track that combines an atmospheric hook with a big room drop wrapped around that signature Nervo style of production.
 The pitch bent melody in correlation with the low-end kick and the contrasting intimate vocals makes this track almost impossible not to get into".

 Music video

-A music video to accompany the release of "Hold On" was first released onto YouTube on 19 April 2013 at a total length of three minutes and forty-four seconds.
+A music video to accompany the release of "Hold On" was first released on YouTube on 19 April 2013.